-We are on a journey from slavery – rejected and separated from God – into our full inheritance as children of God.
-Even as children, we start out as babies, infants, and coming into maturity is a process that takes time and perseverance.
-Yet God always intended us to have a relationship of intimacy with Him, our Heavenly Father: and He wants to embrace us and reveal Himself to us as Father so that we can begin to feel, think, and act like sons.
+We are on a journey from slavery into our full inheritance as children of God.
+Even as natural children, we start out as babies, infants, and coming into maturity is a process that takes time and perseverance.
+Yet God has always intended us to have a relationship of intimacy with Him, our Heavenly Father: and He wants to embrace us and reveal Himself to us as Father so that we can begin to feel, think, and act like sons.

 As we saw last time, we need to be willing to allow Him to heal any relationship wounds which hinder us from having a proper child-to-father relationship with Him.